Rajpratik71/linux-manPages/numfmt.md

               use X instead of whitespace for field delimiter

        --field=FIELDS
               replace the numbers in these input fields (default=1) see FIELDS below

        --format=FORMAT
               use printf style floating-point FORMAT; see FORMAT below for details

        --from=UNIT
               auto-scale input numbers to UNITs; default is 'none'; see UNIT below

        --from-unit=N
               specify the input unit size (instead of the default 1)

        --grouping
               use locale-defined grouping of digits, e.g. 1,000,000 (which means it has no effect in the C/POSIX locale)

        --header[=N]
               print (without converting) the first N header lines; N defaults to 1 if not specified

        --invalid=MODE
               failure mode for invalid numbers: MODE can be: abort (default), fail, warn, ignore

        --padding=N
-              pad  the  output  to N characters; positive N will right-align;
-              negative N will left-align; padding is ignored if the output is wider  than  N; the default is to automatically pad if a white‐ space is found
+              pad  the  output  to  N  characters; positive N will right-align; negative N will left-align; padding is ignored if the output is wider than N; the default is to automatically pad if a whitespace is found

        --round=METHOD
               use METHOD for rounding when scaling; METHOD can be: up, down, from-zero (default), towards-zero, nearest

        --suffix=SUFFIX
               add SUFFIX to output numbers, and accept optional SUFFIX in input numbers

        --to=UNIT
               auto-scale output numbers to UNITs; see UNIT below